-INSIDE: The Complete Guide to Childrens Corner Prospect Park.
-Updated 2019.
+INSIDE: The Complete Guide to Prospect Park Children’s Corner Brooklyn.

 Did you know there’s a special place, just for kids in Brooklyn’s Prospect Park?

-It’s called Children’s Corner at Prospect Park in New York, and there’s a bunch of fun stuff to do.
+It’s called Children’s Corner at Prospect Park in New York.

 Let’s take a look.